 “Amelia!
 I’m going radio silent!”
 Syd called over their radios.

-Rushing to the office of the club and whispering the password, the CIA operative opened the door anxiously.
+Rushing to the club’s office and whispering the password, the CIA operative opened the door anxiously.
 “What’s going on out there?” he asked, taking Sydney’s barrette and attaching it to the computer.

 “Sark crashed the party.
 How much longer?”
 Syd asked, breathing hard.

 “Almost done,” he said, “got it.”
 He handed the barrette back to Syd, which she quickly stuck back into her hair.

 “Wait,” he said, handing his sidearm to her.
 “Just in case.
 I’ve got another one.”

 Taking it, she smiled and said, “Thanks.”

 Syd joined the gunfight but couldn’t find Amelia where she had left her.
 “Amelia!
 Where are you?!”
 Syd yelled over their radios.
 The club was a mess, and there were still people around, unable to get outside safely.
 Then, crawling across the floor, Syd thought she heard Amelia coughing.

 “Behind the bar,” Amelia croaked.
 Syd rushed over to where Amelia had been hiding.
 Holding her chest, Amelia was squirming on the floor.

 “Oh my God, are you hurt?”
 Syd asked.